kbxkb/AzureMediaServicesClient/README.md

     - DASH: Path + manifest file name + "/manifest(format=mpd-time-csf)"
     - PDL: Path + asset file mp4 name
   - See section marked 'Build Streaming URLs' [here](http://azure.microsoft.com/en-us/documentation/articles/media-services-rest-deliver-streaming-content/#create-an-ondemand-streaming-locator)

+#### Step 18 - Deallocate resources

+Deallocating/ deleting resources will help you save money, and should be built in as a best practice for developers in your organization.
+Thank you!